Reading

 - A Confederacy of Dunces by John Kennedy Toole – We are all Ignatius J. Reilly.
 Loved this one for the writing and apparent absurdity.
 How many of our internal monologues are just as ridiculous as the one Ignatius vocalizes?

-- Fallen Leaves by Will Durant – the chapter on growing old was especially great.
+- Fallen Leaves by Will Durant – the chapter on growing old was great.
 I skipped the rest.

 - Tribe by Sebastian Junger